tulibraries/cob_datapipeline/doc/collection_alias_cleanup.md

 it.

 So we have created two airflow operators `DeleteCollectionListVariable` and `DeleteAliasListVariable`.
-As their names would suggest these operators iterate over the values in a ListVariable instance and try to delete either the collections or aliases respectively.
+These operators iterate over the values in a ListVariable instance and try to delete either the collections or aliases respectively.

 ### The safeguards